 A particularly insidious development is the widespread use of Flash cookies.
 Disabling cookies in your browser does not always block them, although modern browsers do.

-These can track you in a similar manner to regular cookies.
-They can be located and manually deleted from the following directories:
+Flash cookies can track you in a similar manner to regular cookies, and they can be located and manually deleted from the following directories:

 - Windows: C:Users[username]AppDataLocal\MacromediaFlash Player #SharedObjects